dfed/SafeDI/README.md

 1. `public` or `open`

-2. Have a `public init(…)` or `open init(…)` that receives every injectable property
+2. Have a `public init(…)` or `open init(…)` that has an argument for every injectable property and no other arguments

-The `@Instantiable` macro guides engineers through satisfying these requirements with build-time FixIts.
+The `@Instantiable` macro guides engineers through satisfying these requirements with code generation and build-time FixIts.

 Here is a sample `UserService` implementation that is `@Instantiable`: